Investing in New York City Real Estate

 For our investment clients, our preference is for free-standing, architecturally exciting buildings developed by well-vetted developers and interesting, accomplished architects.
 We look for a uniqueness that will mature gracefully, quality of construction and finish, walkability, building services, and the lifestyle it offers potential tenants, and if we were to live there with family.
 The unit mix is also a key metric we assess.
 Preferences can differ depending on our client’s investment profile.
 However, we adapt to position our clients as best as possible to accomplish each of their goals.

-- Locate residential properties that will outperform the market
+- Locate investment properties that will outperform the market

 - Buy what a New Yorker would want to live in